-Indeed, data – in the form of reliable market and business intelligence combined with in-depth analysis around the features that are trending, and the ones that are failing – is what can make or break your game.
+Indeed, data – in the form of reliable market and business intelligence combined with in-depth analysis around the features that are trending and the ones that are failing – is what can make or break your game.

 Hits and misses

 Of course, spotting the “misses” is as important as predicting the hits.
 Feature level analysis allowed us to dismiss the mass movement to strict session length restriction mechanics.
-Market-leading games – including the recent hit game C.A.T.S – aren’t forcing players to make in-app purchases; they are embracing a variety of proven and popular game features such as mechanics around collecting.
+Market-leading games – including the recent hit game C.A.T.S – aren’t forcing players to make in-app purchases; they embrace a variety of proven and popular game features such as mechanics around collecting.

-Features data doesn’t just lift the lid on what you need to bake into your game in order to benchmark against the best-in-class and win against your rivals.
+Features data doesn’t just lift the lid on what you need to bake into your game to benchmark against the best-in-class and win against your rivals.
 Factoring features data into your own individual algorithm for success allows you to plan and implement a comprehensive UA budget with the confidence that you have what it takes to drive results and deliver the highest possible returns.